Gagan5278/zz_animate_pkg/README.md

 ## Usage

-first create a List of map (image description and image name in assets/images/ folder)as below
+first create a List of map (images are added in assets/images/ folder.
+Don't forget to add in assets of your pubspec.yaml file)as below

 ```
  List<Map<String, String>> imagesModel = [{